 - 1 teaspoon corn starch

-In the meantime make the apricot sauce.
-Halve the apricots and cut each half into 2 or 3 slices.
+- Halve the fresh apricots and cut each half into 2 or 3 slices.

-In a small bowl whisk together the corn starch with 1 or 2 tablespoons cold water.
+- In a small bowl whisk together the corn starch with 1 or 2 tablespoons cold water.
 Whisk this mixture into the sauce and cook for another minute or so or until the sauce thickens slightly.
-Serve warm or cold with the rice.

 - Canned apricots don't require cooking, they are already soft.